0xa1d/0xa1d.github.io/index.md

 - [Privesc](https://0xa1d.github.io/cheatsheet#privesc)

 ## Write-ups
-These will be my write-ups for (obviously retired) HackTheBox machines, done when they were still active
+These will be my write-ups for (obviously retired) HackTheBox machines, done when they were still active.
 - [[HTB][Easy] OpenAdmin](https://0xa1d.github.io/openadmin)